 - Below the list of services, click on ‘’Disable all’’.

 - In the list, select and enable all NVIDIA services.

 - Follow the uninstall steps in ‘’Classic Uninstall’’ section above.

 - Delete the GeForce Experience folder by navigating to Navigate to ‘’C:\Program Files (x86)\NVIDIA Corporation\GeForce Experience’’.

 - Download the latest version of GeForce Experience here.

 - Follow the installation Wizard.

-If the problem persists, you may need to enter Regedit and delete all Windows registry entries linked to GeForce Experience, which will effectively purge all and any traces of the program from the PC.
-Improperly editing the registry can severely affect the stability of Windows 10 so seek help from an experienced user before proceeding.
+If the problem persists, you may need to enter Regedit and delete all Windows registry entries linked to GeForce Experience, which will effectively purge all traces of the program from the PC.
+Improperly editing the registry can severely affect the stability of Windows 10, so seek help from an experienced user before proceeding.